When Less is More: 8-bit Quantization Improves Continual Learning in Large Language Models: Introduction

 The practical deployment of these models has necessitated considerable research focus on quantization, a compression methodology that transforms model parameters into low-precision representations \cite{Jacob2018, Dettmers_Lewis_Shleifer_Zettlemoyer_2022}.
 Quantization offers substantial gains in efficiency, enabling large models to train and run on commodity hardware, yet it also introduces new risks.
 Replay-based methods provide one of the most effective tools to mitigate forgetting.
 By selectively reintroducing samples from prior tasks during fine-tuning, replay buffers help stabilize model performance \cite{Chaudhry_Rohrbach_Elhoseiny_Ajanthan_Dokania_Torr_Ranzato_2019}.
 However, replay itself introduces another constraint: larger buffers improve retention but add computational and storage cost.
-This trade-off has not been studied.
-This motivates our key research question: \begin{enumerate} \item How does the trade-off between quantization precision and replay buffer size shape catastrophic forgetting in foundational models? \end{enumerate} To answer these questions, we fine-tune LLaMA-3.1-8B across three quantization levels (FP16, 8-bit, and 4-bit) using Low-Ranking Adaptation \cite{Hu_Shen_Wallis_Allen-Zhu_Li_Wang_Wang_Chen_2021} for efficient adaptation, and evaluate on sequential tasks from the LoRI benchmark spanning natural language understanding, mathematical reasoning, and code generation \cite{Zhang_You_Panda_Goldstein_2025}.
+This trade-off, however, remains underexplored, particularly for large language models.
+This motivates our key research question: \begin{enumerate} \item How does the trade-off between quantization precision and replay buffer size shape catastrophic forgetting in foundational models? \end{enumerate} To answer this question, we fine-tune LLaMA-3.1-8B across three quantization levels (FP16, INT8, and INT4) using Low-Rank Adaptation \cite{Hu_Shen_Wallis_Allen-Zhu_Li_Wang_Wang_Chen_2021} for efficient adaptation, and evaluate on sequential tasks from the LoRI benchmark spanning natural language understanding, mathematical reasoning, and code generation \cite{Zhang_You_Panda_Goldstein_2025}.
 We vary replay buffer sizes (0\%, 0.1\%, 0.5\%, 1\%, 2\%, 5\%, 10\%, 20\%) of prior data to construct a quantization replay trade-off map, identifying where performance collapses and where minimal replay suffices to preserve accuracy.